How does a secure income work?

 - You can’t change your mind

-Once you’ve used your retirement savings to buy a secure income, you can't usually change your mind - even if your circumstances do.
+Once you’ve used your pensions savings to buy a secure income, you can't usually change your mind - even if your circumstances do.
 So it’s really important you get things right first time.

 - Adding extra features will lower your income